antarthureau/max-graf-library/README.md

 ## File format

-Graphs save and load as plain CSV — readable, diffable, and easy to generate from other tools (a Python script, a spreadsheet, another program's output). n declares a node/vertex, e declares an edge
+Graphs save and load as plain CSV- readable, diffable, and easy to generate from other tools (a Python script, a spreadsheet, another program's output). n declares a node/vertex, e declares an edge

-    # graf CSV — graph data file
+    # graf CSV- graph data file
     # nodes: n, id [, payload...]
     # edges: e, from, to [, weight]
     n, a